 Is it OK if I work from home?

 Team members should report to work as usual if they feel well and as long as they or a family member or visitor have not traveled to a restricted country / region on the CDC’s list.

 What if a team member does not feel comfortable being in a public environment or working at this time because of the coronavirus?

-If a team member does not want to be in a public setting or working because of the coronavirus they may request a layoff or take a leave of absence.
-They should contact their supervisor or company human resources representative to make this request.
+If a team member does not want to be in a public setting or working because of the coronavirus they should contact their supervisor or company human resources representative to make this request.